nicolasdao/userin/README.md

 	}
 }

-// The required stub's value are: const stub = {
+// The required stub's properties are (change the values to your own stub): const stub = {
 	user: {
+		id: 1,
 		username: 'valid@example.com', // Valid username in your own stub data.
 		password: '123456' // Valid password in your own stub data.
 	},
+	newUserPassword: 'd32def32feq', // Add the password that will be used to test new users
 	fipUser: { // this user should be different from the one above.
 		id: '1N7fr2yt', // ID of the user in the identity provider plaftform
 		fipName: 'facebook', // Identity provider's name
 		userId: 2 // ID of the user on your platform
-	},
-	newUserPassword: 'd32def32feq' // Add the password that will be used to test new users }
+	}
+}

 testSuite.testLoginSignupFIP(YourStrategyClass, config, stub, options)